ttseriotou/sig-networks/README.md

    concatenated with the output of the global network (either BiLSTM or a Transformer Encoder) that processes the outputs of SWNU and SWMHAU to be fed into a FFN layer

+### Example experiments

+In the [`examples/`](examples/) directory, there are some example experiments using the library to comapre the SW-models with other baseline models such as a simple FFN, a BiLSTM model on the sentence-transformer representations and using a pre-trained Transformer model for classification.

 ## Pre-commit and linters